02 September 2025

 Wisdom speaks of the consequences of ignoring her in Proverbs 1:30-33: "They would have none of my counsel and despised my every rebuke.
 31 Therefore they shall eat the fruit of their own way, and be filled to the full with their own fancies.
 32 For the turning away of the simple will slay them, and the complacency of fools will destroy them; 33 but whoever listens to me will dwell safely, and will be secure, without fear of evil."
 Eating the fruit of our own way reminds me of Adam and Eve eating fruit from the one tree God forbade them to eat, and they ultimately died as a consequence for their disobedience.
 There are things which seem appetising and alluring to our flesh but work to poison our minds and corrupt our souls.
 Those who listen to God and heed His word--Jesus who is Wisdom for us (1 Corinthians 1:30-31)--we will live and dwell in safety and security forever.
 Jesus likened those who heard His words and obeyed them to a wise man who built his house on a rock that withstood all forces of nature.

 The problem is not primarily the food they eat or even the appetites of the foolish: it is in turning away from God and their proud complacency where the issue primarily lies.
 There is naturally in the proud a fierce and stubborn resistance to yield our will to God's will.
-Becoming complacent is a concern for the wise as well as the foolish, for it is a satisfaction in ourselves as we are and will not admit our need humble ourselves and change.
+Becoming complacent is a concern for the wise as well as the foolish, for it is a satisfaction in ourselves as we are and will not admit our need to humble ourselves and be changed.
 One who is complacent is gratified by themselves and is uncritically satisfied with oneself, pleased with all one has achieved.
 It is one who in a sense feels they have arrived at their destination and have no desire or reason to go further.
 The complacent are those who are in awe of themselves.
 When Wisdom speaks, the wise are willing to examine themselves and acknowledge their folly.
 Proverbs 9:8 says, "Do not correct a scoffer, lest he hate you; rebuke a wise man, and he will love you."
 Even as the wise can make foolish choices, the wisest among us can become complacent.

 People follow programs developed by personal trainers who are fitter than them; those seeking financial advice trust those who have already made their millions by successful investing.
 In the world there are people who are commonly viewed as "set for life" because of their notable success in business, sport or politics.
 Fame, money and possessions do nothing to refine a person's character, moral compass or faith in God.
 If anyone may have been seen as having "arrived" or reached the pinnacle of spiritual success, it was the apostle Paul.
 Yet he dismissed this notion in Philippians 3:12: "Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me."
 Paul was not complacent when other Christians may have been.
 He freely confessed he had much to learn from the LORD and others, much ground to gain for Christ's sake, and further to go in his spiritual disciplines, practical wisdom and godliness.
 The complacent are content where they are and with what they have already done, but the wise will respond positively to rebuke, increasingly walk in obedience to God, and admit they have far to go--coupled with intentional labour and personal sacrifice to head in that direction.